f33dy0urhe4d/contiki-testing/README.md

 /rpl/
 - rpl.h
 - rpl-conf.h
 - rpl.c
 - rpl-icmp6.c
 - rpl-of-etx.c

 -->**to-do list:**
--define the attribute *residual energy* to favourite nodes with the greatest attribute in the parent selection -define a parameter that specifies how long a certain metric has to be active
+- define the attribute *residual energy* to favourite nodes with the greatest attribute in the parent selection
+- define a parameter that specifies how long a certain metric has to be active